Skip to main content

 Overview

-Direct reply-to is a feature that allows RPC (request/reply) clients with a design similar to that demonstrated in tutorial 6 to avoid declaring a response queue per request.
+Direct reply-to is a feature that allows RPC (request/reply) clients with a design similar to that demonstrated in tutorial 6 without requiring the creation of a reply queue.

 Motivation